Life and a death sentence in rebel-held Damascus

 Stuck in the rebel-held area, Hind and the other remaining residents endured months of isolation and a government siege before the rebels finally retreated a few weeks ago.

-Life in the neighborhood, where law and order soon collapsed, veered between tragedy and comedy as Hind often taunted the rebels on her streets.
+Life in the neighbourhood, where law and order soon collapsed, veered between tragedy and comedy as Hind often taunted the rebels on her streets.

 She once took off her plastic slipper and threatened to beat an incensed fighter as they argued over who looted food.